adamculp/php-code-quality/README.md

 ## Alternative Preparations

-Rather than allowing Docker to retrieve the image from the Docker Hub or Github image repositories, users could also build the docker image locally by cloning the image repo from Github.
+Rather than allowing Docker to retrieve the image from the Docker Hub or Github Container Repositories, users may also build the docker image locally by cloning the image repo from Github.

 Why?
 As an example, a different version of PHP may be desired.
 Or a specific version of any tools might be required.